 The proposal for the project«Enhancement of social entrepreneurship through the establishment of support structures in the CB area» Project Acronym “Growing Social” was submitted in the framework of the 2nd Call for Proposals under the European Cooperation Programme “Interreg V-A Greece-Bulgaria 2014-2020”, Priority Axis 4, Specific Objective 9: To expand social entrepreneurship in the cross border area.

-The partnership involves five partners, three from Greece and two from Bulgaria
+The partnership involves five beneficiaries, three from Greece and two from Bulgaria

 Municipality of Pilea Hortiatis

 Beneficiary 2 - Management and Administration Authority Technopolis Thessalonikis SA